Staging at Sketch - Two Michelin Stars

 My girlfriend broke up with me the day after my five-day stage at Pierre Gagnaire’s two star London restaurant, Sketch.
 I had stayed at her flat in Central London all week to be able to get to Oxford Circus everyday at 7am, and she had to stay up every night to let me back in in the early hours of the morning.
 Both of our stress levels rose during the week and she wasn’t willing to continue.
 Being a chef’s girlfriend is a tough job.

-My first job at Sketch was to peel boiled eggs, and my first mistake was to attempt conversation.
+My first job at Sketch was to peel boiled eggs and my first mistake was to attempt conversation.

 Looking to get to know the brigade I would be spending 18 hours of every day with for the next working week, I started to ask those on the larder how their weekend went.
-Johannes Nuding, one of the two executive chefs at Sketch, was on the other side of the pass wrapping ravioli and he said to me quite sternly, “How about we do some work first, eh?”
+Johannes Nuding, one of the two head chefs at Sketch, was on the other side of the pass wrapping ravioli and he said to me quite sternly, “How about we do some work first, eh?”

 I kept largely to myself for the first two days.
 And that meant head down, blanching beans, topping and tailing spring onions, peeling eggs and making sure I did everything and anything asked of me.